dragomano/Light-Portal/README.md

 It was made for your convenient, and if you like the project, support the developer.

 ### About plugins
-All custom addons for the portal may have their own licenses.
+Some custom addons for the portal may have their own licenses.